What is Tamoxifen?

 Tamoxifen Gynecomastia Treatment

 Because Tamoxifen is highly effective at limiting the development of breast tissue, it is often used as an alternative to aromatase inhibitors such as Clomiphene Citrate in male patients experiencing gynecomastia.
 It is also sometimes used by individuals that abuse steroids for the same reason.
-Often, Tamoxifen is used before symptoms appear, but is also commonly prescribed and/or used when preliminary symptoms of gynecomastia appear, including nipple sensitivity and soreness.
+Often, Tamoxifen is used before symptoms appear but is also commonly prescribed and/or utilized when initial signs of gynecomastia appear, including nipple sensitivity and soreness.

 Tamoxifen and Bipolar Disorder